Komodo National Park: Management

+Park managers have been conducting demographic status of the current living Komodo dragon populations across Komodo National Park.
+Komodo National Park contains five islands that inhabit Komodo dragons populations which hold the most desirable resources for the protected species.
+Two of the large islands, Komodo and Rinca, hold two of the largest populations on the island with three smaller ones being Padar, Gili Motang, and Nusa Kode.
+To help increase the population of Komodo dragons in the park, habitat management focuses on maintaining the environments on Komodo Island like the savannah grasslands and forests.
+This increases the population of prey species like the Timor deer for the Komodo by maintaining the favored habitat.
+The results of the two populations here have shown to have almost stable or stable time average population growth rates.
+Conservation efforts on smaller islands have increased due to having smaller populations, which have increased extinction rates.

-Conflicts between conservationists and local community
+Conflicts between conservation authorities and local community

 Controversy surrounds the death of several fishermen since the 1980s.
-The circumstances of the fishermen’s deaths are contested.
+The circumstances of the fishermen's deaths are contested.
 While park patrols (including, at the time, police and navy personnel) claim they acted in self-defense, fishing communities accuse park management of having deliberately killed the fishermen.

-In late February 2014, Brimob Special Police shot dead two poachers, when they opened fire with their homemade firearms.
-The poachers attempted to hunt deer in the park which fall prey to Komodo dragons.
+In late February 2014, Brimob Special Police shot dead two deer poachers, when they opened fire with their homemade firearms.